kunalvasudevan/kunalvasudevan/README.md

 ### Hi My Name is Kunal Vasudevan 👋

-- 🔭 I’m currently Studing for GATE and do competative coding
+- 🔭 I’m currently Studing for BTech Computer Science 3rd year ; preparing for GATE and do competitive coding
 - 🌱 I’m currently learning C,C++,DS, ALGO and other subject
 - 👯 I’m looking to collaborate on Diffrent Mainstream Project
 - 🤔 I’m looking for help with who know full stack development